Strengthening Budget Oversight

 Ultimately, an important indicator of a well-functioning auditing system is that it produces findings that result in positive changes.
 Our work with leading experts and practitioners from the field of government auditing aims to make government audits more effective in holding politicians, officials, and institutions to account.

-- In November 2017, IBP convened supreme audit institutions, civil society organizations and development partners to test our hypothesis that improved communication of audit recommendations and enhanced engagement between key oversight actors from within and outside government can promote action on select audit findings that are currently being ignored by governments.
+IBP brings together supreme audit institutions, civil society organizations, and development partners to test our hypothesis that improved communication of audit recommendations and enhanced engagement between key oversight actors from within and outside government can promote action on select audit findings that are currently being ignored by governments.
 In pursuit of the goal of obtaining corrective action from governments on audit findings, we aim to help catalyze relationships among various oversight actors in various countries, including civil society groups, media, and legislators, and to clearly communicate the problems identified by audits and the proposed remedial actions that are needed to address these problems.
 We intend to document interventions by internal and external stakeholders to address audit recommendations, and lessons on how audits truly become tools for enhancing government accountability.

-- SAI Leadership and Stakeholder Meeting “Contributions of Supreme Audit Institutions to the 2030 Agenda and Sustainable Development Goals” (International Budget Partnership remarks here, July 2018)
+- SAI Leadership and Stakeholder Meeting “Contributions of Supreme Audit Institutions to the 2030 Agenda and Sustainable Development Goals” (International Budget Partnership remarks here)

-- SAI Leadership and Stakeholder Meeting “Auditing preparedness for the implementation of the Sustainable Development Goals” (Presentation, July 2017)
+- SAI Leadership and Stakeholder Meeting “Auditing preparedness for the implementation of the Sustainable Development Goals” (Presentation)

-- The Rise of the Activist Auditor (Open Budgets Blog, August 2017)
+- The Rise of the Activist Auditor (Open Budgets Blog)

-- Philippines’ Commission on Audit Key to Unearthing “Pork Barrel” Scandal (Case Study, October 2016)
+- Philippines’ Commission on Audit Key to Unearthing “Pork Barrel” Scandal (Case Study)

 - Is India’s Ministry of Coal Effective in Supporting Coal Production?
-The Comptroller and Auditor General’s Audit of the Coal Industry (Case Study, October 2016)
+The Comptroller and Auditor General’s Audit of the Coal Industry (Case Study)

-- Accountability for Safe Train Service in Argentina (Case Study, October 2016)
+- Accountability for Safe Train Service in Argentina (Case Study)

-- Shackled Auditors, Toothless Legislatures: Why Government Oversight is Unable to Deliver Budget Accountability (Open Budgets Blog, June 2016)
+- Shackled Auditors, Toothless Legislatures: Why Government Oversight is Unable to Deliver Budget Accountability (Open Budgets Blog)